 5. Applying Custom Views Command

-Proceed like the steps below to apply this command.
+Proceed with the steps below to apply this command.

 - Firstly, go to the View tab> click Custom Views.